sasabosnic/rgz/screencasts.md

 All the screencasts listed on this page are well made and cover everything you need to know as a professional programmer: from command line tools and text editors to advanced programming practices and lambda calculus.

-Beware: My selection is a bit skewed to the web development world.

-## Screencasts

 [**Destroy All Software**](https://www.destroyallsoftware.com/screencasts)
 by Gary Bernhardt